Beverly Morriss family papers, 1814-1947

 Abstract:

-Beverly Preston Morriss was a physician of Amherst Co.
-Va.
-Collection includes correspondence and personal and professional papers of Morriss and of his family (chiefly 1848-1947).
-The material refers to the Civil War, medical administration in the Confederate Army, enslaved people, professional and family matters, and politics.
-Includes printed matter (mainly 1850-1875) concerned with politics and social reform.
+Beverly Preston Morriss was a white physician, plantation owner, and businessman from Amherst County, Virginia.
+Collection includes correspondence, bills and receipts, and personal and professional papers of Morriss and of his family, spanning the 1840s-1940s.
+The material refers to the Civil War, medical administration in the Confederate Army, enslaved people, professional and family business, and politics.

 Extent: